 Once a strong foundation of trust and communication is developed and many senior S&OP stakeholders have improved communication and display trust behaviours, the next phase is to coach for excellence.
 Coaching for excellence requires to go under the surface of the iceberg to help individuals develop more effective mindset, self-thoughts and behaviours.
-The objective is to reduce individual and group obstacles that hold back effective behaviours and performance.
+The objective is to improve the mindset and reduce individual and group obstacles that hold back effective behaviours and performance.

 To start coaching for excellence, it is useful to have a proven and objective behavioural measurement as benchmark and conversation starter.
 Furthermore, we need a coaching method to give structure to the conversation and guide the individual change process.